GramAddict/docs/configuration.md

       You can specify the minumum post number that an account should have.
       (e.g. min_posts: 7)

+mutual_friends
+      You can specify how many mutual friends that the target account should have to be interracted (e.g mutual_friends: 3)

 pm_to_private_or_empty
       You can specify if you want to send PM also to private/empty accounts (e.g. pm_to_private_or_empty: false)